 “Yes, I know I know!
 You were the only wife whose husband didn’t have a mistress,” I finish for her.

 “Right.”
 She nods solemnly.
-“I went to that hospital party and all the other doctor’s wives weren’t there.
-I was surrounded by mistresses and they shunned me like I was an outcast.
+“I went to that hospital party and found no women but mistresses.
+They shunned me like an outcast.
 Can you believe it?”

 “That was one party—”